-The Department of Geosciences Education and Public Outreach activities include support for K-12 field science studies and in-class activities, teacher professional development, Education Resource Center (ERC) kit and material loans, and the Museum of Geosciences exhibits, programs, and collections.
-The Department also has research groups engaged with students and industry.
+The Department of Geosciences Education and Public Outreach activities include research groups engaged with students and industry, Education Resource Center (ERC) kit and material loans, educator professional development, and the

 Hokiesaurus Presents: ... is a youth program series developed and presented by Geoscience students.
-Watch for announcements!
+Watch for announcements and follow @hokiesaurus!

 Also appropriate for pK-12 teachers and other educators who would like to replicate these activities.